 While the prospects sound promising and ambitious, there is also a lurking threat that is ringing alarm bells and prodding a lot of people to view IoT with cynicism.
 And we cannot afford to overlook this huge risk.

-Mounting concerns about data privacy and security breach has also lead to questions being raised about the security preparedness for IoT, considering the scenario that billions of people would be vulnerable.
+Mounting concerns about data privacy and security breach have also lead to questions being raised about the security preparedness for IoT, considering the scenario that billions of people would be vulnerable.

 Spoofing is a major risk as smart electricity meters that are used in Spain were hacked so that they would under-report energy consumption.
 A massive denial-of-service (DDOS) attack on Dyn’s servers took down many companies including PayPal, Twitter and Spotify.
 These incidents demonstrate that a lot needs to be done for protecting IoT devices.